 Repeatability: This course may not be repeated for additional credits.

 Introduction to the application of simulation modeling for the analysis of complex industrial and manufacturing service systems.
 Examples are chosen from real-life situations such as warehousing, material handling, robotics, transportation, and hospital emergency rooms.
 Verification/validation as well as statistical analysis of both input/output data are introduced.
-Topics include Verification and validation, calibration of models, face validity, validity of assumptions, Turing/Delphi test, comparison and evaluation of alternative systems, simulation examples, queueing systems, inventory systems, object oriented programming, ARENA simulation software, random number generation, Input modeling and Output analysis, confidence intervals, and variance reduction.
+Topics include verification and validation, calibration of models, face validity, validity of assumptions, Turing/Delphi test, comparison and evaluation of alternative systems, simulation examples, queueing systems, inventory systems, object oriented programming, ARENA simulation software, random number generation, Input modeling and Output analysis, confidence intervals, and variance reduction.
+Note: Prior to Fall 2024, this course was titled "Industrial Simulation"; students who received credit for this title will not receive additional credits.

 Repeatability: This course may not be repeated for additional credits.